Easy herbal medicine to get more nutrition in your day

 Oat Straw

 Oat straw is harvested from the plant we get oats from while it’s still green.
 It’s very rich in calcium, silica, B vitamins, iron and magnesium.
-Oat straw is extremely safe, unless you’re allergic to oats.
+Oat straw is exceptionally safe, unless you’re allergic to oats.
 If you’re sensitive to gluten, oat straw doesn’t actually contain gluten, so most people find it ok.
-Just like oats that we eat, there is a very small chance there may be some cross contamination with gluten in the equipment so please be aware of that if you have a strong sensitivity or have celiac disease.
+Just like the oats we eat, there is a very small chance of cross-contamination with gluten in the equipment, so please be aware if you have a strong sensitivity or celiac disease.

-You can make oat straw into a tea or a decotion, or sometimes it’s put into a formula in a capsule.
-It has a very light and mild flavour so it combines easily with other nutritive herbs like nettle which I talk about in my previous video on nutritive herbs.
+You can make oat straw into a tea or a decoction, or sometimes it’s put into a formula in a capsule.
+It has a very light, mild flavour, so it blends easily with other nutritive herbs like nettle, which I talk about in my previous video on nutritive herbs.

 Rose Hips

 Rose hips are the fruit that develops on rosebushes.
-They contain high levels of Vitamin C, and bioflavonoids that are antioxidant, anti-inflammatory, and anti-histamine.
-The combination of the bioflavonoids and the Vitamin C make this herb really helpful for cellular healing and supporting immune health.
-Rose hips are also extremely safe.
+They contain high levels of Vitamin C and bioflavonoids, which are antioxidants, anti-inflammatories, and antihistamines.
+The combination of bioflavonoids and Vitamin C makes this herb really helpful for cellular healing and immune support.
+Rose hips are also highly safe.

-Rose hips are usually added to tea but you can also take them in capsules or in foods like jams.
-You can grown your own, but be sure to remove the tiny hairs inside the rose hips.
+Rose hips are usually added to tea, but you can also take them in capsules or in foods like jams.
+You can grow your own, but be sure to remove the tiny hairs inside the rose hips.
 Sometimes purchasing rose hips is easier than trying to harvest your own for this reason.
-If you do want to harvest your own, do a little research to be sure you’re able to get the preparation right.
+If you do want to harvest your own, do a little research to make sure you can get the preparation right.

-I hope that gives you some ideas of how to include more nutritious herbs in your life.
-Let me know in the comments below if you enjoyed the video!
+I hope that gives you some ideas on how to include more nutritious herbs in your life.

 Share This Post: